-As for case (ii), one approach is to rewrite a equivalent linear constraint so that it satisfies (a2) in Assumption \ref{ass:converge}.
-Another option is also to add a proximal term to the update of the missing variable in the linear constraint.

-Due to the proximal term, the convergence analysis of (\ref{equ:2admmscheme}) is easier than (\ref{equ:admmscheme}).
-So we omit the proof since it is highly similar to the analysis of (\ref{equ:admmscheme}).
+As for case (2), a possible approach is to rewrite an equivalent linear constraint so that it satisfies (a2) in Assumption \ref{ass:converge}.
+Another option is also adding a proximal term to the update of the missing variable in the linear constraint as in \eqref{equ:2admmscheme}.
+The convergence analysis of proximal ADMMn is easier than that of ADMMn \eqref{equ:admmscheme1}-\eqref{equ:admmscheme5} due to the existence of the proximal term, and can be deduced from the very recent work \cite{ConvDescentKL}.
+So we omit the proof here.